-Five mana for five damage is somewhat clunky, but hey, sometimes you just need more removal spells and this one will get rid of 91,7% creatures in the format.
-Besides, artifact destruction often matters, as you have thing like Icy Manipulator and Helm of the Host in running around.
+Five mana for five damage is somewhat clunky, but hey, sometimes you just need more removal spells, and this one will get rid of 91.7% of creatures in the format.
+Besides, artifact destruction matters occasionally, as you have things like Icy Manipulator and Helm of the Host running around.

 Keldon Raider is a very playable card, especially if you don’t have many mana sinks (cards that use your mana in the late game).
-It can replace the lands you no longer need with new cards.
-When you’re playing a longer game, remember to not play an unnecessary land, in case you draw the Raider.
+It can replace extra lands in your hand with new cards.
+When you’re playing a longer game, remember to not play a useless land, in case you draw the Raider.